Charlie5DH/PredictiveMaintenance-and-Vibration-Resources/README.md

 # Free Vibration Resources
 Papers, datasets and other resources for Vibration Analysis.
-Feel free to suggest more 😉

 ## Link to datasets